 Thoughtful casting will give your story more balance and weight.

-If you think you have too many minor characters, too many bods faffing about doing sweet FA, or you’re finding it hard to keep track of everyone and give them all a moment in the sun, you can sometimes combine two of them into one stronger composite character.
+If you think you have too many minor characters, too many bods faffing about doing sweet FA, or you’re finding it hard to keep track of everyone and give them all a moment in the sun, you can sometimes combine two into one stronger composite character.

 Play around with this idea.
 It can work well.